Last Updated on October 11, 2025 by Lindsey

 Must-See Exhibits:

-- The Hall of Mammals: This has always been the first and favorite stop for my family.
-Get up close and personal with 274 animals from around the globe.
+- The Hall of Mammals has always been my family’s first and favorite stop.
+Here, you can get up close and personal with 274 animals from around the globe.
 Seek out my personal fave, the okapi, known by my family as a zebra butt.
 Or, find yourself blown away by just how big a walrus really is.

 - The Hall of Dinosaurs: Kids will love the life-size displays, especially the massive T-Rex and Triceratops skeletons.